fiberopticnow/fiberopticnow.github.io/_posts/2015-06-03-brainstorming.md

 You don't always have to sit down during brainstorming sessions.
 Brainstorming can be an active process using posters on the wall that allows team members to walk around the room.
 <br>

-#Additional Resources
+#Additional resources for brainstorming

 Check out the <a href="https://dschool.stanford.edu/wp-content/themes/dschool/method-cards/brainstorm-rules.pdf">Stanford d.School</a> resource on brainstorming.

-{% include image.html url="/media/coolcatbrainstorming.png" width="70%" description="Cool Cat Teacher's 3 Step Brainstorming Process" %}
+{% include image.html url="/media/dschoolbrainstorming.png" width="70%" description="Brainstorming Rules by the Stanford dSchool" %}

 Cool Cat Teacher, Vicky Davis, also has an awesome resource on a 3-step brainstorming process.
 Check it out <a href="http://www.coolcatteacher.com/3-step-collaborative-brainstorming-process-tools-tips">here!</a>

+{% include image.html url="/media/coolcatbrainstorming.png" width="70%" description="Cool Cat Teacher's 3 Step Brainstorming Process" %}

 #How do you facilitate brainstorming sessions in your classes?